 Exploring the Divine Masculine and Feminine

 As our men’s and women’s fires burned on, we dove deeper.
-It seemed that one of the difficulties we had in defining the divine feminine and masculine was due to association.
-The men listed qualities like rational thinking, courage and loyalty while the women put forth the qualities of nurturing, flexibility, patience and wisdom.
-We noticed that we each felt a struggle to separate the qualities we associated with from what might be considered divinely manifest.
-Then, as we reported these qualities to the opposite sex, we felt that tinge of jealously and desire to possess those qualities reserved for our opposites.
+It seemed one of the difficulties we had in defining the divine feminine and masculine was due to association.
+The men listed qualities like rational thinking, courage, and loyalty while the women put forth the qualities of nurturing, flexibility, patience, and wisdom.
+We noticed we each felt a struggle to separate the qualities we associated with from what might be considered divinely manifest.
+Then, as we reported these qualities to the opposite sex, we felt that tinge of jealousy and desire to possess those qualities reserved for our opposites.

 Herein lay the crux to our understanding.
 Some of us started this exploration thinking of ourselves as either male or female.
 Perhaps we were bludgeoned by the power of societal definitions of the sexes.